From the Ground Up

 Scientists working with NASA's Moderate-resolution Imaging Spectroradiometer (MODIS) sensors onboard the Terra and Aqua satellites have formed teams to validate MODIS land cover data.
 Although validation is a work in progress, it has already improved MODIS data quality, incorporated more data sources, and made data more accessible to remote sensing investigators and field researchers.

 Because validation is costly and involves an extensive network of measurements, it requires long-term collaboration.
-"We don't have the resources to travel throughout the network, so we're trying to interact with other people doing field work in different parts of the world," said Jeff Morisette, validation coordinator for the MODIS Land Team, or MODLAND.
+"We don't have the resources to travel throughout the network, so we're trying to interact with other people doing field work in different parts of the world," said Jeff Morisette, validation coordinator for NASA's MODIS Land Team, or MODLAND.
 Morisette serves as science lead and primary contact for the team, facilitating communication between the validation groups and maintaining the land validation web site.
 Obtaining a continuous and reliable stream of ground-based measurements, however, is a challenge.
 Much of the validation effort relies on FLUXNET, a worldwide network of sites centered on flux towers, such as the one in South Africa, that record the exchanges of carbon dioxide, water vapor, and solar energy between land and the atmosphere.
 This network allows scientists to compare MODIS data to a variety of ground-based measurements taken from different biomes around the globe.

 In 2001, FLUXNET included 140 long-term sites, but by 2003, that number had jumped to 274.
 By integrating U.S. meteorological networks with others in Europe, Canada, Asia, Australia, and Brazil, FLUXNET gave the MODLAND team a broader sample of biomes for validating satellite data.
 "The flux towers are probably the single most valuable and most globally distributed validation network we have," said Steve Running, ecology professor in the school of forestry at the University of Montana.